-Researchers say lice in 25 states have developed gene mutations that indicate they are developing resistance to a common class of chemical treatments.
+In early 2015, researchers say lice in 25 states have developed gene mutations that indicate they are developing resistance to a common class of over-the-counter treatments.

-The researchers are presenting their work today at the 250th American Chemical Society National Meeting & Exposition in Boston.
+The researchers presented that work at the 250th American Chemical Society National Meeting & Exposition in Boston.